-I like my décor on the sumptuous side, which is one of the reasons I really like the Hotel Splendide Royal in Rome.
-Another is that it is only a six minute taxi ride up the hill from the piazza del Popolo, and I tend to measure all my Roman journeys from what is my favourite square in the Eternal City.
+If you like your décor on the sumptuous side, you will love the Hotel Splendide Royal in Rome.
+And it is only a six minute taxi ride up the hill from the piazza del Popolo, my favourite square in the Eternal City.
 Inside this remarkable hotel, you will find surroundings nearly as rich as those of the churches for which Rome is so famous.
 Puritans – who must have a miserable time in the Italian capital – might consider it ‘over the top’.
 But I am not a puritan.
 As soon as I walk into the Splendide Royal I feel that a time of jollity and indulgence is ahead.
 Remarkably, this 19th century palace was once the home of Rome’s Maronite community (a Christian group from the Lebanon).
 I suspect in those days the ‘ambiance’ was rather more restrained.
 But nowadays I always feel entirely at home.

-Breakfast at the Splendide Royal is served in the ‘Crystal Lounge’, a room on the top floor which is white, spotless, well-run and offers lovely views of Rome through its wall of plate-glass.
-Here I was looked after with exceptional kindness by waiter Gianmarco Panico.
-He brought to me lovely onion omelettes, white porcelain pots of coffee, supplies of ice cubes and, of course, my concluding cappuccino.
-From the buffet I secured other comestibles of high quality, including scrambled eggs, mushrooms, sausages, strawberries, melon and pineapple.
-Gianmarco’s enthusiasm for providing me with good service typified the members of staff I encountered – a tribute to the excellent General Manager, Nicolino Grigio (pictured), a jovial gentleman I first encountered when he managed the Grand Hotel Excelsior Vittoria in Sorrento.
+Breakfast at the Splendide Royal is served in the ‘Crystal Lounge’, a room on the top floor which is white, spotless, well-run and offers lovely views of Rome through its walls of plate-glass.
+Here I experienced the exceptional kindness by Gianmarco Panico (pictured with your correspondent).
+He brought to me lovely, freshly-cooked croissants (and I can never resists croissants when they are warm and yielding), white porcelain pots of coffee, supplies of ice cubes and, of course, my concluding cappuccino.
+From the buffet I secured other comestibles of high quality, including scrambled eggs, mushrooms, strawberries, pineapple and slices of crusty bread.
+Gianmarco’s enthusiasm for providing me with good service typified the members of staff I encountered.

-Apart from the excellent breakfasts, there is more food of the highest quality to be had at the Splendide Royal’s other dining room.
-La Mirabelle has a Michelin star.
-Its fine cuisine – served in a truly luxurious setting – attracts gourmets from far and wide.
+Apart from the excellent breakfasts, there is more food of high quality to be had at the Splendide Royal’s other dining room, La Mirabelle, which attracts gourmets from far and wide.

-The weather being kind, I was fortunate to be able to dine on the restaurant terrace.
+The weather being kind, I was fortunate to be able to dine on the terrace of La Mirabelle.
 And there before me was the loveliest panorama of Rome you will see.
 I think I must have been looking due east, for the top of the distant façade of St Peter’s basilica was directly facing me.
 It took me a quite a while before I could drag my eyes away from this glorious vista.

 On my table was a candle in a silver candlestick.
-Also standing on the heavy damask were glasses by Stölzle and porcelain by Villeroy and Boch.
+Also standing on the heavy white damask were glasses by Stölzle and porcelain by Villeroy and Boch.
 The Restaurant Manager, Luca Constazi ensures that standards in every department are tip-top.
-When I left the table for a moment my napkin was immediately re-folded.
-The canned music was turned down at my request and was soon replaced by delightful, live performances of songs which included ‘What a wonderful world’.
-And wonderful it was, indeed, to be looked after by 1st Maitre Sandro Alessandrini and sommelier Luigi.
+I was looked very well indeed by 3rd Maitre Laura Izzo and sommelière Ginger Moreiro, a most knowledgeable lady from Ecuador.

 Porta Pinciana 14, Rome 00187, Italy.